Friday, June 25, 2010

 The shaman for part of the ceremony spoke of the Aztec calendar and counting system based on 2o instead of 10, as most of the modern world uses for metrics of time and space, except for astrophysicists, who use light-years.
 My reading of Mayan and Aztec culture's had informed me that these cultures used 20 instead of 10 for the simple reason that we have 20 fingers AND toes, and they're what we first used to count with.
 And coincidentally, this year in the world's business calendar, it happens to be the year we call 2010.
 Sounds like a perfect year to bring together the old mezzo-American calendar and the modern world we are living in today.

 For a great ride through time and space.
-I recommend viewing a segment of the Universe series from the History Channel called Beyond the Big Bang.
-We are truly star dust in awe of stardust.
+I recommend viewing a segment of the series from the National Geographic Channel called Birth of the Universe We are truly star dust in awe of stardust.

 Blessed Be!